rkolbi/RRF-machine-config-files/Prusa MK3s/latest-file-dump.md

 ; 0:/sys/homeall.g
 ; home x, y, and z axis

-if state.status = "processing"                             ; Printer is currently printing!
-   M99                                                     ; Exit this macro

 M98 P"current-sense-homing.g"                              ; Ensure current and sensitivity is set for homing routines

 ; !!!
 If using Pinda, comment-out the following two lines